oldstork/asypi/docs/source/api_reference.md

 ### Other Public Fields

-The majority of the fields in `System.Net.HttpListenerResponse` are directly wrapped by `HttpResponse`.
+The majority of the fields in `System.Net.HttpListenerResponse` are directly wrapped by `Res`.
 For more information on these fields, refer to [Microsoft's official documentation](https://docs.microsoft.com/en-us/dotnet/api/system.net.httplistenerresponse?view=net-5.0).

 <br />
 <br />